The Einstein Relation on Metric Measure Spaces: Fractal Dimensions and the Einstein Relation

-Indeed, $d_H$ is a complete metric if $d$ is.
-The statement about the Hausdorff dimension and measure relies on a rather easy upper estimate on $\dimh$ and an application of the mass distribution principle to get $\cH^s(|\scS|)>0$: \begin{lem}[Mass distribution principle, Frostmann, {\cite[Thm 8.8]{mattila1999geometry}}] For a Borel set $X\ssq\IR^n$, we have $\cH^s(X)>0$ if and only if there exists a Borel measure $\mu$ on $X$ such that $\mu(B(x,r))\leq r^s$ for $x\in\IR^n$ and $r>0$. \end{lem} While uniqueness and existence of $|\scS|$ in theorem \ref{thm:hutchinson} are still ensured for maps on a complete metric space, the open set condition is not sufficient for statements about the Hausdorff dimension, see \cite{schief1996self} for further discussion.
+Here, we denote by $B(A,\gep)$ the open $\gep$-neighbourhood of $A$.
+Indeed, $(\cF(X),d_H)$ is a complete metric space if $(X,d)$ is.
+The statement about the Hausdorff dimension and measure relies on a rather easy upper estimate on $\dimh$ and an application of the mass distribution principle to get $\cH^s(|\scS|)>0$: \begin{lemma}[Mass distribution principle, Frostmann, {\cite[Theorem 8.8]{mattila1999geometry}}] For a Borel set $X\ssq\IR^n$, we have $\cH^s(X)>0$ if and only if there exists a Borel measure $\mu$ on $X$ such that $\mu(B(x,r))\leq r^s$ for $x\in\IR^n$ and $r>0$. \end{lemma} While uniqueness and existence of $|\scS|$ in Theorem~\ref{thm:hutchinson} are still ensured for maps on a complete metric space, the open set condition is not sufficient for statements about the Hausdorff dimension, see \cite{schief1996self} for further discussion.

-\section{Weyl asymptotics and spectral dimension}
+\subsection{Weyl asymptotics and spectral dimension}

 The idea of introducing spectral dimension is inspired by Weyl's law for the eigenvalues of the Dirichlet-Laplace operator which we will discuss here shortly before defining a larger class of operators that have similar spectral properties and are infinitesimal generators of Markov processes.